Kyabram

 An assessment of population growth drivers in Kyabram reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Nationally, non-metropolitan areas are projected to have above-median population growth.
-Kyabram is expected to increase by 1,861 persons to 2041, representing a 16.2% total increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by these data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Nationally, non-metropolitan areas are projected to have above-median population growth, with Kyabram expected to increase by 1,861 persons to reach a total of 13,435 individuals by 2041, marking a 10.1% overall increase over the 17-year period.

 Frequently Asked Questions - Population